 Attractions at the Oedo onsen theme park

 The Oedo Onsen Monogatari features an astonishing amount of attractions that should keep your entire family occupied during your day trip.
+And because it’s a theme park based around onsen, it’s still one of the most relaxing things to do in Tokyo.

 The footbath onsen